jluby127/jluby127.github.io/teaching.md

 ### Spring 2020: Physics 7C - Classical Physics

-Introduction to physics for scientists and engineers.
-Topics include force, energy, momentum, rotation, and gravity.
+Introduction to force, energy, momentum, rotation, and gravity for scientists and engineers.

 <br>